 The Radius Dimension tool is as easy to use as the Center Mark tool.
-Once selecting the Radius Dimension tool on the Dimension toolbar, the mouse pointer will change from an arrow to a pick box to allow you to choose an arc or circle in which to place a radius.
+Select the Radius Dimension tool in the same way you selected the Aligned Dimension tool.
+The mouse pointer will change from an arrow to a pick box to allow you to choose an arc or circle in which to place a radius.

-Figure 3.23 - The first radius dimension
+Figure 3.23 - First radius dimension